Hippodrome of Constantinople: the ancient circus for chariot-racing, one of the main monuments in Constantinople.

 The main relief shows Porphyrius, standing in his quadriga (chariot drawn by four horses), holding a wreath in one hand and the reins or a palm branch in the other.
 On the other sides, we can see his fans, an emperor (probably Anastasius I) watching the spectacle, musicians, Nikes, and Tyche, the protector-goddess of Constantinople, with a cornucopia.
 Reportedly, there five other monuments of Porphyrius on the spina.

-This capital, which belonged to the Kathisma, was made of white marble.
-Four winged horses carry the roof.
+The last photo shows a capital, which belonged to a column of the kathisma and was made of white marble.
+Four winged horses carry the roof of the imperial lodge.
 It is extremely fine artwork, and was made in the first half of the sixth century.

 Parts of the hippodrome have been excavated and investigated, but only the southernmost part is visible (first photo).